paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 Then from your Kali installation, use `$ > ssh pi_username@192.168....` followed by the password you set on the R-Pi.
 Rest is irrelevant as of yet.

 **Extracting Info from MySQL DB**
+First start the service,
+`$ > sudo service mysql start`
+Next, authenticate.
+`$ > mysql -u root -p`  -- as this was dictated by the author.
+It won't work.
+Instead, go with :
+`$ > sudo mysql`
+After that, most probably a `MariaDB [(none)] >` prompt will open.
+MariaDB is the true open source fork of MySQL, detached from Oracle.
+Now in this prompt, you can simply type the SQL queries like it's 2017.
+Also, semicolons are relevant here, don't forget.
+Running `MariaDB [(none)] > show databases;` -- will print all 4 default DBs.
+2 are administrative (the 'schemas'), one is 'sys' and the last is 'mysql' on which you can experiment for now.
+`MariaDB [(none)] > select mysql;` -- will select it.
+And the prompt will become
+`MariaDB [(mysql)] >`  -- now you can exfiltrate data as you want.

+Optionally - you can change the user password for root on MySQL by using :
+`MariaDB [(mysql)] > update user set password = PASSWORD("12345678") wheere user = 'root'; `

+Author added a section, wherein he connects to a different DB on the local network.
+Can be done via `$ > mysql -u root -p 192.168.1.101` which will again prompt for a password.
+Then he simply connects to a DB, conveniently named 'creditcardnumbers'.
+`MariaDB [(creditcardnumbers)] > show tables;`
+Using that, we observe a table named 'cardnumbers'.
+We use `MariaDB [(mysql)] > describe cardnumbers; ` to observe the table, which has field like Address, Name, City, State, etc. Then we use `MariaDB [(creditcardnumbers)] > SELECT * FROM cardnumbers;` to basically view everything all at once.
+Now export it how you want.

+**PostgreSQL with Metasploit**
+If not installed, then install it.
+Post which, start the service by :
+`$ > sudo service postgresql  start`
+For this exercise, we need Metasploit, which cab be run via `$ > sudo msfconsole` and the console shell prompt changes to metasploit.
+Objective : is to make a PostgreSQL DB on which metasploit can save the scan results and also save its modules to fetch from, increasing speed.
+Inside Metasploit :
+`msf > msfdb init`
+Output :
+`[*] exec: msfdb init`
+`[i] Database already started`
+`[+] Creating database user 'msf'`
+`[+] Creating databases 'msf'`
+`[+] Creating databases 'msf_test'`
+`[+] Creating configuration file '/usr/share/metasploit-framework/config/database.yml'`
+`[+] Creating initial database schema`

+Now we log in to Postgres as root.
+Use the switch user 'su' command on the msfconsole.
+`msf > su postgres`
+Console now changes to :
+`postgres@paradoxical:/home/paradoxical $ >`

+Now here, we run a createuser command with the username 'msf_user' and the '-P' flag to setup a password :
+`postgres@paradoxical:... $ > createuser msf_user -pP
+(Console prompt will appear for password.
+12345678 for this example)

+Now after all this, Make the actual DB and grant this user the permission for the same.
+`postgres@paradoxical:... $ > createdb --owner=msf_user MyCustomDB`
+Then just type `exit` and you'll fallback to the  msfconsole prompt.

+Now just connect the Metasploit instance to this DB.
+`msf > db_connect msf_user:12345678@127.0.0.1/MyCustomDB`
+Output : `[*] Connected to Postgres data service: 127.0.0.1/MyCustomDB`
+[Why localhost?
+Because we made this DB locally.
+The IP would change if it was a DB deployed somewhere else remotely. ]

+Then check status by
+`msf > db_status` -- and it should show :
+`[*] Connected to MyCustomDB.
+Connection type: postgresql.
+Connection name: local_db_service.` If it's not connected, the output will be `[*] postgresql selected, no connection` instead.

+#### **19) BECOMING SECURE & ANONYMOUS**